This site requires a more recent version of Adobe Flash Player to function properly.

 Growth in Mobile Web Traffic - Both Risk and Opportunity

 The company is also taking steps to move into mobile networks.
 Mobile traffic growth is both a result of stimulation of higher internet usage as well as the shift of some traffic from wireline to wireless networks.
 This shift of data usage could pose a risk for Akamai’s wireline CDN business if it does not quickly capitalize on mobile web growth.

-However, some of Akamai's recent steps show that it has started to take mobile data growth seriously.
-Some of the steps taken in this direction include the acquisition of Velocitude and partnership with Ericsson.
-The recent Cotendo acquisition gives Akamai an existing mobile acceleration suite that will help it further its interests in the domain.
+However, some of Akamai's decisions show that it has started to take mobile data growth seriously.
+Some of the steps the company has taken in this direction include the acquisition of Velocitude and partnership with Ericsson.
+The Cotendo acquisition gave Akamai an existing mobile acceleration suite that helped it further its interests in the domain.

 Trefis Forecast Rationale for Revenue per Akamai Online Shopping Business Customer

 Represents the average revenue from each Akamai online shopping customer.
-Examples of online shopping customers include retailers like Amazon, Nordstrom, Footlocker and consumer focused companies like Cathay Pacific, Audi, Best Buy
+Examples of online shopping customers include retailers like Amazon, eBay, Nordstrom, Footlocker and consumer focused companies like Cathay Pacific, Audi, Best Buy, BMW

 Akamai has only provided detailed customer vertical-specific average revenue per customer in 2008, after which we have used our own estimates based on color provided by the management.
-We estimate that this figure has increased from about $150,000 in 2008 to about $250,000 in 2013.
+We estimate that this figure has increased from about $150,000 in 2008 to more than $280,000 in 2014.

 We expect the average revenue per customer within the Commerce vertical to continue to grow.

 Trefis considered the following factors for its forecast: